June 20, 2022

 The thermostat oversees regulating the indoor temperature.
 Using this method, your HVAC system calculates whether it should warm or cool your home.
 The estimated lifespan of a thermostat is 25 years.

-Factors Influencing a HVAC System’s Lifespan
+Factors Influencing an HVAC System’s Lifespan

 It is possible to prolong the life of your HVAC system by doing a few simple things.